luapower/fs/fs.md

 symlinks are followed recursively and transparently where this option is available.

-__NOTE:__ All functions raise from user error and return `nil, error` from outside failure.
+__NOTE:__ All functions raise on user error and unrecoverable OS error, but return `nil, error` on recoverable failure.
 Functions which are listed as having no return value actually return `true` for indicating success.
 Recoverable errors are normalized and made portable, eg. `not_found` (see full list below).

 ## File attributes